 Adding South Georgia can bump your travel to Antarctica up to 20-some days, but it’s well worth the added time and cost.
 Why?
 And where is South Georgia in Antarctica?
-We recently had the chance to visit during a South Georgia cruise, so here’s a firsthand look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go:
+We’ve taken a South Georgia cruise, so here’s a firsthand look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go.